Then Jesus, filled with the power of the Spirit, returned to Galilee. - Luke 4:14a

 One of the functions of the season of Epiphany is to push the initiate onward toward Lent - the next place of purgation, a cleansing 'night of the soul'.
 Lent purifies the initiate for the Easter mysteries - requiring careful preparation.
 The Easter mysteries unfold the reason why we are initiates in the first place.

 So let's GO.
-We can help each other on the journey toward New Life and union with the Beloved.
+We can help each other on the journey toward New Life and union with the Beloved, pointing out revelations to one another along the way.

 God is always coming to you in the Sacrament of the Present Moment.
 Meet and receive Him there with gratitude in that sacrament. - Evelyn Underhill.